domoar/CleanArchitectureTemplate/README.md

 ### Testsuite client

 The testsuite also contains a .http file with environments pre configured.
-In `.extras/client`.
+In `.extras/client` you can either use the vscode extension [Rest-Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) or the built in feature from VS2022.

 ## Usage